BottleRocketStudios/iOS-UtiliKit/README.md

 * **Container** - This subspec provides a simple `ContainerViewController` without any built-in navigation construct.
 * **ActiveLabel** - This subspec provides a `UILabel` subclass that renders gradient "loading" animations while the label's `text` property is set to `nil`.
 * **Obfuscation** - This subspec provides simple routines to remove plaintext passwords or keys from your source code.
+* **LanguageFilter** - This subspec provides an extension on `String` that can check if a given string has potentially offensive language in it.
+It can also replace potentially offensive language using a provided character.
+The offensive word list is ROT13ed so that this language won't appear in your codebase directly.

 ## Usage